pintariching/railwind/README.md

 ### Installation

-To install with cargo, run `cargo install railwind` to install the CLI.
+To install with cargo, run `cargo install railwind_cli` to install the CLI.

 ### Using railwind